cany7/LumiCite/README.md

 - `--llm api`
 - `--reasoning-effort none`

-Common arguments:
+Common parameters:

 - `--top-k`
-  - A positive integer specifying how many retrieved results are provided as candidates for answer generation; if omitted, the CLI uses `RAG_RETRIEVAL_TOP_K` (default `10`)
+  - Fill in a positive integer indicating the number of retrieval candidates provided for the generation stage; if not passed, the CLI reads `RAG_RETRIEVAL_TOP_K`, default `10`
 - `--retrieval-mode`
   - Options: `dense`, `sparse`, `hybrid`
 - `--rerank` / `--no-rerank`
-  - Whether to enable reranking.
-When enabled, retrieval fetches `top_k * 5` candidates first, reranks them, and keeps the final `top_k` that are sent to generation
+  - Control whether to enable rerank; if enabled, `top_k * 5` candidates are taken for re-ranking first, and then the final `top_k` results are sent to generation
 - `--query-explanation` / `--no-query-explanation`
-  - Optionally rewrite the original question into a retrieval-oriented expanded query before retrieval; the expanded query is used only to improve recall and is fused with the original query's candidates before reranking
+  - Optionally enable query explanation enhanced retrieval, suitable for complex questions, enabled by default
 - `--llm`
   - Options: `api`, `ollama`
 - `--model`
-  - Model name; only effective when `--llm api` is used
+  - Fill in the model name, only effective when `--llm api`
 - `--reasoning-effort`
-  - Options: `none`, `minimal`, `low`, `medium`, `high`, `xhigh`; only effective when `--llm api` is used, and defaults to `none`
+  - Options: `none`, `minimal`, `low`, `medium`, `high`, `xhigh`, only effective when `--llm api`, default `none`
-  - This parameter only affects final answer generation, not query explanation
+  - This parameter only affects final answer generation and does not affect query explanation
 - `--output`
-  - Output file path such as `answer.txt` or `answer.json`
+  - Fill in the output file path, such as `answer.txt` or `answer.json`
 - `--output-format`
-  - Options: `text`, `json`; defaults to `text`
+  - Options: `text`, `json`, default `text`
 - `--json`
-  - Shortcut for `--output-format json`, returns unprocessed JSON structured text for testing purposes
+  - Optional `--output-format json`, returning unprocessed JSON structured text for testing usage
 - `ollama` model
-  - By default, the system automatically deploys and pulls the containerized `qwen3.5:4b` model.
-You can switch to a different model via `RAG_OLLAMA_MODEL`
+  - Defaults to using `qwen3.5:4b` to automatically deploy and pull the containerized Ollama model; different models can be switched via `RAG_OLLAMA_MODEL`

 Example: